cubiq/add-to-homescreen/README.md

 Add to Home Screen Floating Layer
 =================================

-The script place a floating balloon to your mobile website inviting the user to add your app to the home screen.
-This is compatible with iPhone/4/iPod-touch and iPad, iOS >= 3.1.2.
+The script places a floating balloon to your mobile website inviting the user to add your app to the home screen.
+This is compatible with iPhone/4/iPod-touch and iPad, iOS >= 3.1.1.

 Version: 0.9 beta